Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaves: Tiny, needle-like, dark green, sweetly aromatic when crushed.

-Wildlife: Attracts bees.
-Deer and rabbit resistant.
+Wildlife: The flowers attract bees.
+This plant is deer and rabbit resistant.

 Toxic / Danger: No.